GTM predictions for 2026: what separates leaders from laggards

 Adding more tools, channels, or AI experiments isn't enough for marketing teams to win anymore.
 The best teams will win by doing something far harder and far more valuable: closing the execution gap between strategy and action.

-As inbound demand continues to decline, buyers are still researching, learning, and forming opinions.
-They’re just not doing it in places marketers can easily track.
+As inbound demand continues to decline (a trend Gartner projects will accelerate through 2026), buyers are still researching, learning, and forming opinions.
+They're just not doing it in places marketers can easily track.
 That shift has exposed a hard truth.
 Most marketing teams already know what they should do.
 The real differentiator is how fast and how well they can act on it, in coordination with sales.

 That gap typically shows up in three areas.